 Grounded and calm

-Helpful when everything feels emotionally loud, urgent, or hard to sort through.
+Helpful when everything around you feels urgent, emotionally loud, or impossible to organize into clear thoughts.

 Emotionally direct

-Makes space for grief, anger, relief, and uncertainty without forcing one clean narrative.
+Makes space for grief, anger, relief, guilt, and uncertainty to coexist without forcing one tidy story about what happened.

 Transition-focused